jnozzi/cocoadev.com/markdown/ComponentDevelopment.md

-*If the �Starting Point� dialog is not active, open this dialog (File -> New) *In the �Starting Point� dialog, select Cocoa -> Application *Click on the new nib window (nib windows have a tab view with tabs named Instances, Classes, Images, Sounds and Nib) *Save this nib into your project folder (File -> Save) and name this nib �General/MainNIBForCustomInterfaceElementTest�, but don�t hit return until you read the next step
+*If the �Starting Point� dialog is not active, open this dialog (File -> New) *In the �Starting Point� dialog, select Cocoa -> Application *Click on the new nib window (nib windows have a tab view with tabs named Instances, Classes, Images, Sounds and Nib) *Save this nib into your project folder (File -> Save) and name this nib �MainNIBForCustomInterfaceElementTest�, but don�t hit return until you read the next step
 *After you successfully enter the name for the new nib, you will be asked which target you would like to add the nib to.
-Uncheck everything and then check the target named �General/CustomInterfaceElementTest�
+Uncheck everything and then check the target named �CustomInterfaceElementTest�
 *In the nib window select the Instances tab and then double click on the window icon.
 *Drag a Custom View onto the main window.
-*Drag an General/NSButton onto the main window and change the title to �Go� *In the nib window select the Classes tab and select General/NSObject *With General/NSObject selected, subclass General/NSObject (Classes -> Subclass General/NSObject) *You should see a new subclass named General/MyObject, change the name to �General/CustomInterfaceController� *With General/CustomInterfaceController selected, instantiate this new class (Classes -> Instantiate General/CustomInterfaceController)
-*In the nib window reselect the Instances tab and then double click on the instance for General/CustomInterfaceController (you should see an info dialog pop up for this instance, if you don�t repeat this step)
+*Drag an NSButton onto the main window and change the title to �Go� *In the nib window select the Classes tab and select NSObject *With NSObject selected, subclass NSObject (Classes -> Subclass NSObject) *You should see a new subclass named MyObject, change the name to �CustomInterfaceController� *With CustomInterfaceController selected, instantiate this new class (Classes -> Instantiate CustomInterfaceController) *In the nib window reselect the Instances tab and then double click on the instance for CustomInterfaceController (you should see an info dialog pop up for this instance, if you don�t repeat this step)
 *Add an outlet named �customView�
 *Add an action named �go:�
-*Connect the Custom View in the main window to the outlet �customView� that you added to the instance for General/CustomInterfaceController (if you don�t know how to make connections check out the section on �making connection� at the link below)
+*Connect the Custom View in the main window to the outlet �customView� that you added to the instance for CustomInterfaceController (if you don�t know how to make connections check out the section on �making connection� at the link below)

-file:///Developer/Documentation/General/DeveloperTools/Conceptual/General/IBTips/index.html
+file:///Developer/Documentation/DeveloperTools/Conceptual/IBTips/index.html

-*Connect the General/NSButton in the main window to the action �go:� that you added to the instance for General/CustomInterfaceController
-*In the nib window reselect the Classes tab and then select the new class �General/CustomInterfaceController� *Save the current state of the nib file (File -> Save) *Select the new class in the nib window (click on the Classes tab and then select the General/NSObject subclass you named �General/CustomInterfaceController �).
-Create files for the class (Classes -> Create Files for General/CustomInterfaceController) making sure you insert the files into the target �General/CustomInterfaceElementTest�
+*Connect the NSButton in the main window to the action �go:� that you added to the instance for CustomInterfaceController *In the nib window reselect the Classes tab and then select the new class �CustomInterfaceController� *Save the current state of the nib file (File -> Save) *Select the new class in the nib window (click on the Classes tab and then select the NSObject subclass you named �CustomInterfaceController �).
+Create files for the class (Classes -> Create Files for CustomInterfaceController) making sure you insert the files into the target �CustomInterfaceElementTest�
 *Go back to Xcode
-*Drag either the header or source file for the custom view �General/CustomViewForCustomInterface� onto the nib window for �General/MainNIBForCustomInterfaceElementTest� in Interface Builder (this action can also be accomplished by selecting the Classes tab in the nib window in IB and then parsing the header file �General/CustomViewForCustomInterface.h� by selecting the menu item Classes -> Read Files� and then selecting the header file �General/CustomViewForCustomInterface.h� for parsing)
+*Drag either the header or source file for the custom view �CustomViewForCustomInterface� onto the nib window for �MainNIBForCustomInterfaceElementTest� in Interface Builder (this action can also be accomplished by selecting the Classes tab in the nib window in IB and then parsing the header file �CustomViewForCustomInterface.h� by selecting the menu item Classes -> Read Files� and then selecting the header file �CustomViewForCustomInterface.h� for parsing)
-*In Interface Builder select the Custom View in the main window *With the Custom View selected, edit the custom class for the General/CustomView by selecting the menu item Tools -> Show Info -> Custom Class (from the popup menu in the info dialog) -> General/CustomViewForCustomInterface (from the Custom Class list)
+*In Interface Builder select the Custom View in the main window *With the Custom View selected, edit the custom class for the CustomView by selecting the menu item Tools -> Show Info -> Custom Class (from the popup menu in the info dialog) -> CustomViewForCustomInterface (from the Custom Class list)
 *Save the changes (Files -> Save)

 Hopefully I didn�t miss anything.
-If everything went smoothly, you should have a working skeleton for an General/NSView subclass test setup.
+If everything went smoothly, you should have a working skeleton for an NSView subclass test setup.
 Now the fun begins.

-*Open the debugging window in Xcode (Debug -> Show Debugger) *Drag the �General/CustomViewForCustomInterface .h� file icon from the Groups & Files list in the main project window onto the editor in the debugging window
+*Open the debugging window in Xcode (Debug -> Show Debugger) *Drag the �CustomViewForCustomInterface .h� file icon from the Groups & Files list in the main project window onto the editor in the debugging window
-*Drag the �General/CustomInterfaceController.h� file icon from the Groups & Files list in the main project window onto the editor in the debugging window.
+*Drag the �CustomInterfaceController.h� file icon from the Groups & Files list in the main project window onto the editor in the debugging window.
 *Click on the �Build and Debug� icon in the top left corner of the debugging window.
 *If everything was done properly your new application target should build and run in debugging mode